-The Maritime Law Association of the United States (MLA), established in 1899, is a national professional organization of lawyers who practice in maritime or admiralty law.
+The Maritime Law Association of the United States (MLAUS), established in 1899, is a national professional organization of lawyers who practice in maritime or admiralty law.

-The MLA exists as a venue for maritime lawyers to discuss news and issues in the practice, as a source of opinion and information to the public and as a representative to the international legal community.
-Accomplished members may earn the designation of "Proctor of Admiralty."
+The MLAUS serves maritime lawyers by providing a forum to discuss news and issues in the practice, as a source of opinion and information to the public, and as a representative to the international legal community.
+Accomplished members may earn the designation of "Proctor in Admiralty."

 The MLA also represents the United States abroad in the Comité Maritime International (CMI), an international committee that encourages cooperation among nations on maritime law.

 You can contact the MLA by using the contact form on MLAUS.org